MigranM/Wordle-ru/README.md

 # Wordle-ru
-Clone of Wordle with MAUI to explore new technology
+Clone of Wordle with MAUI to explore new technology.
+Application currently in Alpha version and configured to build only for Android.